Blue-spotted jawfish: Habitat

 The blue-spotted jawfish are very social amongst other members of its own species.
 They are not aggressive except to those who try to enter their burrows.
 They are found in cold water at deeper depth of the ocean in sandy rubbles and reef areas.
 They live in colonies of up to several hundred fish, with a minimal spacing of 1 to 3 m between individuals.
 They cover their burrow entrance at dusk and rebuild the opening every morning.
 Unlike the Opistognathus aurifrons, the blue-spotted jawfish only spend time out and above their burrows during the warm summer season.

 Health

 There are two diseases that can affect the blue-spotted jawfish.
 First of all, the Brooklynellosis and blue-spotted jawfish disease.
 When the blue-spotted jawfish are affected by the Brooklynella, it is likely that they will deteriorate and die within approximately 24 hours.
 The symptoms of Brooklynellosis include: peeling skin and color loss all over the body, or no appetite.
 They may leave their burrow and list around until they eventually die.

-Edit: Brookynella is easily treated in a quarantine tank using malachite green in combination with formalin.
+However, Brookynella is easily treated in a quarantine tank using malachite green in combination with formalin.

 The so-called "Blue spot jawfish disease" is almost always damage to the fish caused by; rough handling, coarse or abrasive substrate, being kept on bare glass, or, from being kept at above 21c.